Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Ben Anderson

-SEASON 2, EPISODE 2 — Göran Henriks has spent decades leading innovation in the Swedish health system, and he’s gained an international reputation for his work.
+EPISODE 8 — Göran Henriks has spent decades leading innovation in the Swedish health system, and he’s gained an international reputation for his work.
 He shared three patient stories with us, each offering a conceptual building block for clinician-innovators.

 Göran Henriks

-SEASON 2, EPISODE 1 — Winnie Henderson, a surgeon who focuses on breast cancer treatment at Oregon Surgical Wellness, describes how she deepens her connections with patients through empathy, education, and collaborative decision making.
+EPISODE 7 — Winnie Henderson, a surgeon who focuses on breast cancer treatment at Oregon Surgical Wellness, describes how she deepens her connections with patients through empathy, education, and collaborative decision making.
 She also describes the benefits, for both patients and doctors.

 “When we started this practice, we said, you know, the most powerful touch that I do as a breast surgical oncologist to the patient is that first phone call.”